epi2me-labs/wf-transcriptomes/README.md

 * {sample_id}_transcriptome.fas
   - A transcriptome derived from the query reads
 * {sample_id}_merged_transcriptome.fas
   - A transcriptome derived from the query reads + reference annotation
-* merged_transcriptome.fas
-  -A transcriptome made from the combined query reads and reference annotation

 ## Useful links